katarzynakawala/katarzynakawala/README.md

 welcome to my github page.
 My name is Kasia and here you can find some projects that I enjoy doing in my spare time. :computer:

-I have over 6 years of experience as a QA developer. :bug:  I enjoy writing automated scripts in Java and Groovy.
+I have over 6 years of experience as a QA developer :bug:.
+I enjoy writing automated scripts in Java and Groovy.
 But I also love creating some APIs.
 I've made some projects in Java (which you can see below) but recently I felt madly in love with Go. :blue_heart:
 What I like about Go is how nice it feels to write code using it and how intuitive that is.